Nuclear Astrophysics & Physics Lab

 Multi-Messenger Astrophysics

-Bridging nuclear theory with electromagnetic, gravitational wave, and neutrino observations to constrain the neutron star equation of state and test fundamental physics at extreme densities.
+Bridging nuclear theory with EM, gravitational wave, and neutrino observations to constrain the neutron star equation of state at extreme densities.

 Principal Investigator